NDevTK/writeups/_posts/2023-08-18-extensions.md

 A compromised renderer can leak visited URLs (origin + pathname) enough to leak unlisted google doc IDs.

 # SOP bypass with save to drive extension.
-(Accepted, deprecated)
+(Accepted, Not rewarded)
 **URL:** <https://chrome.google.com/webstore/detail/save-to-google-drive/gmbmikajjgmnabiglmofipeabaddhgne>

 The extension stores the folder ID of where to store files in `chrome.storage.sync` with a compromised renderer; this can leak their folder if it's set to "with a link" and changed to an attacker controlled value.